 Part 3: Disease Classification

-This challenge provides training data (2000 images) for participants to engage in all 3 components of lesion image analysis.
-A separate public validation dataset (150 images) and blind held-out test dataset (~600 images) will be provided for participants to generate and submit automated results.
+This challenge provides training data (150 images) and blind held-out test dataset (~600 images) will be provided for participants to generate and submit automated results.

 Background

 Melanoma

 Skin cancer is a major public health problem, with over 5 million newly diagnosed cases in the United States each year.
 Melanoma is the deadliest form of skin cancer, responsible for over 9,000 deaths each year.